FennStatistics/CAMtools_documentation/docs/Set up study.md

 If you want to explain your participants how to draw a CAM you could use our text instructions, which can be downloaded from GitHub (currently in German and English): <a href="https://github.com/FennStatistics/CAMtools_documentation/tree/master/docs/media/CAM%20instructions" target="_blank">https://github.com/FennStatistics/CAMtools_documentation/tree/master/docs/media/CAM%20instructions</a>

+> Please read the readme file of the GitHub page for detailed explenations of the instructions.

 ---

 Possible CAM study designs